KayJay7/rpn-c/README.md

   * `<exp0> &` evaluates `<exp0>` and prints it as a string
     * Reads the numerator per byte, from the least significant, and writes them to stdout
     * If the denominator is not 1, prints it on a new line
+  * `<exp0> []` evaluates `<exp0>` and prints an approximation
+    * The approximation is calculated converting the number to a double precision floating point number
+    * `RAMP` uses a naive approach for this conversion, so the approximation might be inaccurate
   * `<exp0> !` drops the expression on top of the stack
     * Drops the entire expression, not just the last token
   * `%` drops the entire stack